"Becoming a beach scientist is a snap. Share your photos from iconic beaches to help us better understand and manage our dynamic coast!"

 From humble beginnings, WRL now has a package of tools to analyse the crowd-sourced imagery, which can quantify erosion and accretion of monitored beaches using nothing more than photos posted by members of our community on social media.
-In just a few years the CoastSnap network has grown to over 25 photo monitoring points Australia wide, and 14 other countries around the world.
+In just a few years the CoastSnap network has grown exponentially, with CoastSnap stations now located world-wide (visit the CoastSnap website at: CoastSnap.com).

 CoastSnap is a low-cost community beach monitoring technology that turns the smartphones found in most people’s pockets into powerful coastal monitoring devices.
 At any given time of any given day, somebody somewhere is taking a photo with their smartphone of a beach or particular stretch of coastline and uploading it to the internet.
 The aim of CoastSnap is to harness this incredible amount of information into something that can be useful for coastal communities for understanding how coastlines are changing through time – whether it be due to rising sea levels, extreme storms, or other factors.
 Ultimately, this information is used to improve the way coastlines are managed into the future.

 How does CoastSnap work?

 At the heart of CoastSnap is a simple stainless steel smartphone cradle that is installed overlooking a beach in a location that is easily accessible by the community.

 Using the instructional sign, a beach visitor is encouraged to place their smartphone into the cradle, take a photo of the beach and share it to a centralised database via social media (using a hashtag unique to each site) or email.
 Since the smartphone cradle controls the position and viewing angle of the photo, over time this collection of community images records as a time-lapse video the coastline as it evolves due to the changing conditions.